-Iowa Biosciences Academy (IBA) is a highly competitive undergraduate research and academic enrichment program funded by the National Institutes of Health.
-The program identifies academically talented undergraduate, underrepresented students who aspire to research careers and gives them first-rate training that facilitates entry into doctoral programs in biomedical, behavioral, and biophysical sciences.
+Iowa Biosciences Academy (IBA) is a competitive undergraduate research and academic enrichment program funded by the National Institutes of Health (NIH).
+The program identifies academically talented underrepresented junior and senior college students who aspire to research careers and gives them first-rate training that facilitates entry into doctoral programs in biomedical, behavioral, and biophysical sciences.

-Iowa Biosciences Academy students have opportunities to work in research laboratories with faculty mentors during the course of their undergraduate careers.
+Students have opportunities to work in research laboratories with faculty mentors during the course of their undergraduate careers.
 The program's faculty represents a broad range of disciplines in the basic and biomedical sciences.
-IBA students also benefit from specialized course work, career counseling, and academic advising for biomedical and bioscience careers.
+IBA students also benefit from specialized coursework, career counseling, and academic advising for biomedical and bioscience careers.

 - have a strong interest in pursuing a research career;